-We are a self-help in creating social change through the combination of systematic factors (influence government policy on LGBT+ asylum application claims, network with a diverse social and political organisations in the LGBT community)
+We are a self-help collective, creating social change through the combination of systematic factors to influence government policies on LGBT+ asylum application claims, network with a diverse social and political organisations in the LGBT+ community.

 We remove isolation and support our emotional wellbeing through counselling and other confidence building and empowerment activities.

 From nothing and with no money we have developed a national network of over 250 people with branches in Manchester, Birmingham and Leeds.

 We heavily rely on volunteers to deliver the crucial and life saving work that we do.

 We will continue to help, support and nurture each other until our work is no longer needed.